williamtong/wine_review_model/README.md

 <br>
 </br>

 However, each taster has bias and variance (or grades by a different curve, in layman parlance), so the points are normalized by the subtracting it from the mean and dividing it by the standard deviation for the taster.
-The normalized points (called norm-points) is used instead of points in the model.
+The normalized points (called norm-points) are used instead of points in the model.

 | **taster-name** | **count** | **mean points** | **min** | **max** | **std** |
 | --- | --- | --- | --- | --- | --- |